DJinnzNathan/denade-deepl-translate/readme.txt

 = Which languages are supported? =

-Theoretically all languages that DeepL offers, are supported.
-When fully setup, the user clicks on the link, which opens a DeepL-page.
+Theoretically all languages that the translation services offers, are supported.
+When fully setup, the user clicks on the link, which opens the translation page of the service.
 After that, the user can change the destination language.

 = Can I change the reference language? =

 Right now it is only possible by changing the code in the plugin.
 In a future release I will add the option to setup languages on a settings page or in the shortcode.

 == Changelog ==

+= 0.1.6 =
+* Added Google, Yandex and Baidu translation services

 = 0.1.5 =
 * Initial release of the plugin.